 I doodle, I dance, I collect straight sticks, I grow and observe organisms, I measure my brainwaves, I explore free time, I delve into participatory sense-making through choreographies of activism.
-The purpose of my work is to hone a compositional attention to the relations between these practices, and thereby to reveal the emergent dynamics of an expanded sense of time, a tempo that resonates into the intimate realms of consciousness.
-For the viewer, in encountering the instance of uncanniness, the imagination awakens, allowing the interwoven fabric of human and nonhuman to become viscerally sensed.
+The purpose of my work is to hone a compositional attention to the relations between these practices, and thereby to reveal the emergent dynamics of an expanded sense of time and consequently of identity: this tempo resonates into the intimate realms of consciousness.
+For the viewer, in encountering the instance of wobbling, the imagination awakens, allowing the interwoven fabric of human and nonhuman to become viscerally apparent.

 Dominique Baron-Bonarjee 2019